ahuacate/pve-medialab/README.md

 ### 3.4 Grant Jellyfin LXC Container access to the Proxmox host video device
 > These instructions are Proxmox nodes typhoon-01 and typhoon-02 only. **NOT FOR TYPHOON-03** or any Synology Virtual Machine installed node.

-We will use the command lxc.cgroup.devices.allow to declare the GPU device to our Jellyfin LXC container so it can use the hosts GPU.
+We will use the `lxc.cgroup.devices.allow` command to declare your hardmetal GPU device to your Jellyfin LXC container so it can access your hosts GPU.

-Here are will use `lxc.cgroup.devices.allow: c 226:128 rwm` means allowing Jellyfin LXC Centos container to rwm (read/write/mount) the GPU device (Proxmox host) which has the major number of 226 and minor number of 128.
+The command `lxc.cgroup.devices.allow: c 226:128 rwm` means its allowing Jellyfin LXC container to rwm (read/write/mount) your GPU device (Proxmox host) which has the major number of 226 and minor number of 128.

 Granting the permission alone is not enough if the device is not present in Jellyfins LXC container's /dev directory.
-The second part is just creating corresponding files in the LXC container's dev folder.
+The second step is create corresponding mount points in the LXC container to your hosts /dev/dri/renderD128 folder.

-Your Jellyfin LXC **MUST BE** in the shutdown state.
+Please note your Proxmox Jellyfin LXC **MUST BE** in the shutdown state.

 Now using the web interface go to Proxmox CLI `Datacenter` > `typhoon-01/02` >  `>_ Shell` and type the following: